eumerme/password-generator/README.md

 - probably the AWS license has expired, but you can download and run locally with or without docker

 ## How to run
-- clone this repository-
+- clone this repository
-- create a `.env` file as in `.env.example`
+- create a `.env` file as in `.env.example`, both in the front-end folder and in the back-end folder

 ### Docker
 - run `docker compose up`